zabano/pg-jsonapi/docs/source/guide.rst

                   Relationship('author', 'UserModel',
                                ja.MANY_TO_ONE, 'articles_author_id_fkey'))

 In this example, a ``user`` can author multiple ``article``s, and an ``article`` is authored by one ``user``.
-This relationship is represented by two :class:`Relationship` objects, each defined as a field in each of the models.
+This relationship is represented by two :class:`Relationship <jsonapi.fields.Relationship>` objects, each defined as a field in each of the models.

-The first argument to :class:`Relationship` is the name of the field, as expected.
+The first argument to :class:`Relationship <jsonapi.fields.Relationship>` is the name of the field, as expected.
 The other arguments are the target model name, the cardinality of the relationship, and the name of the foreign key (as defined in the SQLAlchemy table description), in that order.

 .. note::